caulagi/blog/_posts/secret-sauce.md

     also capture the context (variables, etc) when the error happens

-In simple terms, the error-reporting system should give me the debugging experience of an IDE (dns lookup failed for cache.example.com) but built for scale of a distributed system.
+In simple terms, the error-reporting system should give me the debugging experience of an IDE (dns lookup failed for cache.example.com on line 42 in src/dns.py) but built for scale of a distributed system.

 Typically, I have seen cloud-providers and several others build error-reporting on top of a logging system.
 However, there are several problems with this approach